Two mysterious continent-sized masses in the Earth's interior, which sparks the interest of scientists

 They can even shed light on the ways the Earth is likely to change over the next millennia.

-* If you want to know the different theories being considered about Tuzo and Jasonclick hereAnd read the original note on BBC Travel (In English)
+* If you want to know the different theories being considered about Tuzo and JasonAnd click hereAnd read the original note on BBC Travel (In English)

 Remember that You can receive notifications from the BBC World.
 Download and activate the new version of our app so you don’t miss our best content.